 A few days later this table was brought to my attention by a social media post.
 Having visited the site that produced the survey and read some of the media coverage and comments I felt frustrated and worried for a generation.
 My findings further underpinned my angst for the future of the UK competing in the digital, social, internet of things connected, collaborative world that my children will undoubtedly live and work in.

 Don’t get me wrong, I love learning.
 Books “were” imperative to awareness of our developing world.
 However, Libraries and the art/role of a Librarian is now so last century.
-Projects like the “Google Books Library” is how our information future will be brought to life and the the history of books be preservers (as they should be) forever as our past.
+Projects like the “Google Books Library” is how our information future will be brought to life and the the history of books will be preservers (as they should be) forever as our past.

 Schools media studies should reap the free world of the Internet and be based upon the students creating a blog, a web-site, even a Facebook community page or learn to broadcast as a YouTube channel.
 Most of this is free.
 They should learn an understanding of media management through SEO and Google Analytics.
 They should study how to measure the impact of social media interaction and data mining.